ssetem/ot-discovery-nodejs/README.md

  */

 var discovery = require("ot-discovery");
-var disco = new discovery('discovery-server.mydomain.com', ['discovery-server.mydomain.com', 'discovery-server.otherdomain.com'],
+var disco = new discovery('discovery-server.mydomain.com',
+  ['discovery-server.mydomain.com', 'discovery-server.otherdomain.com'],
   'homeDiscoRegion', 'myServiceName', { /* options */});

-//alternatively the original v1 constructor will continue to work (but will not utilize apiv2 features, mostly multi region announce)
+//alternatively the original v1 constructor will continue to work
+// --but will not utilize apiv2 features, mostly multi region announce
-// This may be eventually deprecated so please consider using the v2 constructor arguments instead. var disco = new discovery("discovery-server.mydomain.com");
+// This may be eventually deprecated. var disco = new discovery("discovery-server.mydomain.com");

 ```